sierrafromcalifornia/warmup-pokemon-dictionary/README.md

 Bayleef is weak to ice, poison, bug, fire, and flying pokemon.

-**Now your turn.** In the cell below, using the weakness_types list to identify pokemon that have one of those types.
+**Now your turn.** In the cell below, use the weakness_types list to identify pokemon that have one of those types.

 >**Hint** The code will be very similar to the code for step 2.